-The COVID-19 pandemic may have impacted your future plans and you could be wondering what's ahead.
+When's the last time you checked in on your plans for the future?
 Do you still have the same career goals?
 Is your retirement plan on track?
 Do you have what you need to maintain your lifestyle if your plans change—either by design or because of something unexpected?

 While asset allocation can help you diversify your investment risk and estate planning can help safeguard your assets for your heirs, your financial plans might be most driven by your current and future income.
-To protect your annual earnings, what you need most in your emergency kit is the proper insurance.
+To protect yourself in the event your ability to earn income is put in jeopardy, what you need most in your emergency kit is the proper insurance.

 "Insurance works best when you have a low probability of something bad happening, but a really high cost if it does," says David Peterson, head of wealth planning at Fidelity.